 - 12 water bottle 24 packs (38 gallons)

 In addition, I would like to have the ability to filter / sanitize water for our family of six for six months.
-That is about 2000 gallons.
-If you are interested in a similar goal, you can find lots of ways (some free) to filter / clean water here: Survival Kit Series, Water Part 2
+That is about 3000 gallons for our family.
+If you are interested in a similar goal, you can find lots of ways (some free) to filter / clean water here: Making Water Safe to Drink: Water Purification vs Water Filtration.

 How About You?